Ferdinand Omanyala: Career

-In 2015, Omanyala began his athletics career in Kenya as a chemistry student the University of Nairobi.
+In 2015, Omanyala began his athletics career in Kenya as a chemistry student at the University of Nairobi.
 He made this move after a friend noticed his speed while he was playing rugby.
-He made the switch from rugby to track and only a few weeks later he ran a time of 10.4 s in his first AK meet in Kakamega.
-The same year, he won the national Olympics trials over the 100 m distance in a time of 10.37 s but never met the qualifying standard for the Olympics which was 10.16 s at the time.
+He switched from rugby to track, and only a few weeks later, he ran a time of 10.4 s in his first race in Kakamega.
+The same year, he won the national Olympics trials over the 100 m distance in a time of 10.37 s but never met the qualifying standard for the Olympics, which was 10.16 s.

-Following a doping offence in 2017 Omanyala received a 14-month suspension.
-He tested positive for the prohibited substance betamethasone, after undergoing treatment for his back injury which he got during training.
+Following a doping offence in 2017, Omanyala received a 14-month suspension.
+He tested positive for the prohibited substance betamethasone after undergoing treatment for his back injury, which he got during training.

 Omanyala won the national title in the 100 metres in 2019.

 On 30 March 2021, he set a national record of 10.01 seconds in the 100 m in winning a meeting at Yabatech Sport Complex in Lagos, Nigeria.
 At the 2020 Tokyo Olympics 100 metres semi-final in August that year, he set a new national record of 10.00 seconds.
 Omanyala was 0.04 s behind eventual silver medalist Fred Kerley and 0.02 s behind eventual bronze medalist Andre De Grasse.
-The same month, he ran a new personal best of 9.86 seconds in Austria, becoming the first Kenyan to ever break the 10-second barrier.
-In September, he ran a 9.77 seconds (+1.2 m/s) for a new African record at the Absa Kip Keino Classic held in Nairobi, Kenya coming in a close second place behind Trayvon Bromell, who ran a world leading 9.76 s.
+The same month, he ran a new personal best of 9.86 seconds in Austria, becoming the first Kenyan ever to break the 10-second barrier.
+In September, he ran 9.77 seconds (+1.2 m/s) for a new African record at the Absa Kip Keino Classic held in Nairobi, Kenya coming in a close second place behind Trayvon Bromell, who ran a world-leading 9.76 s.

-In June 2022, Omanyala became African 100 m champion before he was eliminated in the semi-finals of the World Championships held in Eugene, Oregon in July, after arriving at the event only a couple of hours before his first round heat due to visa problems.
+In June 2022, Omanyala became African 100 m champion before he was eliminated in the semi-finals of the World Championships held in Eugene, Oregon, in July, after arriving at the event only a couple of hours before his first round heat due to visa problems.
 In August, he claimed Kenya's first gold medal at the Birmingham Commonwealth Games, becoming the first Kenyan to win gold in the 100-metre race in 60 years.

+His run up to the 2024 Summer Olympics was promising, clocking 10.01 at the FBK Games in the Netherlands.
+Omanyala served as Kenya's flag bearer alongside Triza Atuka for the opening ceremony of the Paris games.
+He was disappointed to only record 10.8 seconds in the semi-finals.

 Personal life

-Omanyala is married to Laventa Amutavi and they have a son.
+Omanyala is married to Laventa Amutavi, and they have a son.
 His official sponsors are Odibets, a Kenyan sports betting company.